 What is the best AV receiver?

 The best premium AV receiver is the Denon AVC-X3700H.
 It's not the cheapest, but it can do a lot: decode Dolby Atmos, DTS:X and IMAX Enhanced; it sports nine built-in channels of amplification, but can process up to 11; It also has the latest HDMI 2.1 specs such as 8K/60Hz, 4K/120Hz, dynamic HDR, VRR, ALLM, and eARC support.

-The Denon AVC-X3700H sits squarely in the middle of the manufacturer’s range, and it’s perfectly balanced – offering all the features you’ll need at a price that won’t break the bank.
+The Denon AVC-X3800H sits squarely in the middle of the manufacturer’s range, and it’s perfectly balanced – offering all the features you’ll need at a price that won’t break the bank.
 This accomplished receiver not only decodes the main object-based audio formats like Dolby Atmos, it also includes enough powerful amplification to create a dynamic sense of immersion.

-While the X3700H is capable of processing up to 11 channels, nine should be more than enough for most people, with a choice of 5.1.4 or 7.1.2 speaker configurations.
+While the X3800H is capable of processing up to 11 channels, nine should be more than enough for most people, with a choice of 5.4.4 to 7.4.4 speaker configurations.
 You can even add dual subs, and the easy-to-use Audyssey room correction ensures the detailed and engaging delivery is combined into a cohesive and tonally balanced system with seamless steering of effects.

-The X3700H is well-made, looks good, and boasts extensive connectivity, while HEOS adds multi-room and even the option of wireless rears and sub.
+The X3800H is well-made, looks smart, and boasts extensive connectivity, while HEOS adds multi-room and even the option of wireless rears and sub.
 It not only works with Alexa and Google Assistant, but also Siri thanks to the inclusion of AirPlay 2.
-There’s only one HDMI 2.1 input, which is bad news for those with both next-gen gaming consoles, but otherwise this AVR is hard to fault.
 Here's our full five-star Denon AVC-X3700H review.

 The Sony STR-DH790 is hard to beat when it comes to delivering home cinema on a budget.
 The build quality could be better, and it’s limited to seven channels of amplification and processing, but this receiver includes everything you need to start building a surround sound system.